Skip to content

 Arguments

-• mean: Optional mean vector to use for centering.
+• mean: Optional mean value to use for centering.

 • kwargs...: Additional keyword arguments passed to robust_cor.